-But they are also to encamp afar off from the tabernacle.
-There is a meaning in that, I suppose, and that meaning, the spiritual meaning, has been discovered many centuries ago; and the apostles, though they have never given, for they could not undertake the spiritualize everything, as the apostle says, "I cannot now speak particularly;" they could have written volumes upon volumes if they had told us all there was in the glory of the Old Testament.
-Now, then, they were to encamp afar off from the tabernacle.
+But they were also to encamp afar off from the tabernacle.
+There is a meaning in that, I suppose, and that meaning, the spiritual meaning, has been discovered many centuries ago; and the apostles, though they have been discovered many centuries ago; and the apostos, though they have never given, for they could not undertake to spiritualize everything, as never given, for they could not now speak particularly; they would have the apostle says, "I cannot now speak particularly;" they would have written volumes upon volumes if they had told us all there was of the written volumes upon volumes.
+Now, then, they were to encamp after the Old Testament. written volumes upon Now, then, they were to encamp afar off glory of the Old Testament.
+Now, then, they were to encamp afar off glory of the Old Tossalla.
 What for?
 There was some reason for that.
-Old divines centuries ago, understood the meaning; John Bunyan caught up the idea; he does not tell us that he derived it from others; but he did, and I derived it from others and from him too, so that I am indebted to the instrumentality of others for the idea.
-John Bunyan applies it in this way; that the Pharisee in the temple went so near he left no room for the mediator; but the publican stood afar off, and left room for a mediator.
-So, they were to encamp for enough off from the tabernacle to leave room for the priests, and to leave room for the sacrificial service; leave room for all that secret department by which they were to be represented before God.
-And what a gospel presentation is this!
+Old from the tabernacle.
+What for?
+There was some reason for that.
+Old from the tapernacie.
+What lot divines, centuries ago, understood the meaning; John Bunyan caught up divines, centuries ago, understand the derived it from others; but he did, the idea; he does not tell us that he derived it from others; but he did, and I derived it from others, and from him too, so that I am indebted to the instrumentality of others for the idea.
+John Bunyan applies it thus: that the Pharisee in the temple went so near he left no room for a media. tor; but the publican stood afar off, and left room for a mediator.
+So they were to encamp far enough off from the tabernacle to leave room for the priests, and to leave room for the sacrificial service; to leave room for all that sacred department by which they were to be represented before God.
+Ah, what a gospel presentation is this!
 So, my hearer, we must stand in that position that will make room for Christ.